$\nu\scriptstyle{\rm CO}N{\rm CEPT}$: Cosmological neutrino simulations from the non-linear Boltzmann hierarchy: Implementation details

 where, as usual, we ignore the DC modes.
 The implementation of the two $\varphi$ grids in \CONCEPT{} is as memory efficient as possible.
 Equation~\eqref{eq:particle_interpolation_general} and \eqref{eq:Poisson_Fourier_particles_general} and their Fourier duals all live on one grid, while \eqref{eq:fluid_interpolation_general} and \eqref{eq:Poisson_Fourier_fluid_general} and their Fourier duals live on another grid.
 A single additional grid is used for the final forces $-\partial_i\varphi_{\text{m}}^{\text{particles}}$ and $-\partial_i\varphi_{\text{m}}^{\text{fluid}}$.

-From \eqref{eq:Poisson_Fourier_particles_general} and \eqref{eq:Poisson_Fourier_fluid_general}, we see that constructing the two versions of the potential from the densities requires 4 FFTs.
-Realising $\mathcal{P}_\nu(\vec{x})$ and all 6 components of $\sigma^i_{j,\nu}(\vec{x})$ requires a total of $2(1+6)$ FFT's, where the factor of $2$ is due to the repeated construction of $\widetilde{\rho}_{\nu}(\vec{k})$, needed in the non-linear realisation of $\mathcal{P}_\nu$ and $\sigma^i_{j,\nu}$ as described in subsection~\ref{subsec:closing_the_hierarchy}.
-In total, these 18 FFTs per time step take up the majority ($\sim 70\,\%$ for simulations with grid size $1200^3$) of the computation time.
-One could reduce the number of needed FFTs per time step by 6 by allocating a new grid dedicated to storing $\widetilde{\rho}_{\nu}(\vec{k})$.
-We will explore this possibility in future versions of the code.
+From \eqref{eq:Poisson_Fourier_particles_general} and \eqref{eq:Poisson_Fourier_fluid_general}, we see that constructing the two versions of the potential from the densities requires 4 FFT's.
+Realising $\mathcal{P}_\nu(\vec{x})$ and all 6 components of $\varsigma^i_{j,\nu}(\vec{x})$ requires a total of $1+(1+6)=8$ FFT's, where the one additional FFT is is due to the construction of $\widetilde{\rho}_{\nu}(\vec{k})$, needed for the non-linear realisations as described in subsection~\ref{subsec:closing_the_hierarchy}.
+We choose to keep $\widetilde{\rho}_{\nu}(\vec{k})$ around as a separate grid, which further increase the memory consumption, but saves us from having to recompute $\widetilde{\rho}_{\nu}(\vec{k})$ $1+6$ times.
+In total, these 12 FFT's per time step take up about half (for simulations with grid size $1200^3$) of the computation time.